World Diamond Congress

 The World Diamond Congress is a bi-annual industry event organized by the World Federation of Diamond Bourses and the International Diamond Manufacturers Association.
 The first World Diamond Congress was held in Antwerpen, Belgium in 1947.
-It was held annually till 1956 and since then - every two years.
-Every year in between the World Federation of Diamond Bourses and the International Diamond Manufacturers Association hold their Presidents' Meeting.
-Last 36th Congress was held in 2014 in Antwerpen, Belgium.
-Next, 37th Congress will take place in Dubai in May 2016.
+It was held annually until 1956 and every other year since.
+Between meeting years, the World Federation of Diamond Bourses and the International Diamond Manufacturers Association hold their Presidents' Meeting.
+The 41st Congress will take place in July 2026 in Singapore.